CyberCeptor/COMP1531-22T1-Seams-Assignment/assumptions.md

 user.py
-- in setname, the user's name must follow the same restrictions as when the user is first registered, including that each name must have at least one char that is alphanumeric
+- in setname, the user's name must follow the same restrictions as when the user is first registered, including that their full name must have at least one char that is alphanumeric